-Thursday Night Live is a new livestream series/Digital Art talk show hosted by the MacKenzie’s Digital Coordinators.
-Each event will feature guests from various corners of the Online/Digital Arts community who join the hosts as they deliver workshops, panels, tours, and talks that expand our understandings on how to view, make, and enjoy digital art in our emerging new realities.
+MacKenzie Art Gallery livestream series/Digital Art talk shows were hosted by our Digital Coordinators, Cat Bluemke and Jonathon Carroll.
+Each event will featured guests from various corners of the Online/Digital Arts community joining to deliver workshops, panels, tours, and talks to help expand our understandings on how to view, make, and enjoy digital art in our emerging new realities.

 This class will introduce participants to using Open Broadcaster Software (OBS) to livestream their art, work, and play onto platforms like Twitch and YouTube.
 Participants can use streaming to show work in progress, or as a medium for performances, or to create entirely new hybrid media only possible on these new platforms.
 This workshop will demonstrate how to stream digital drawing on desktops and external tablets, as well as analogue drawing using a video feed.
 OBS is a free software, but in our demonstrations we will be using some equipment and programs that are not free.
 It is not necessary to have those to participate in the workshop, as they are just an example of some of the many ways for an artist to use streaming.